tkucic/tkucic.github.io/_posts/speedtests/2022-2-15-memory-manipulation-with-sysmem.markdown

 ### Memset

 Memset allows the program to set the whole memory area provided to a certain value.
-I find this extremely usefull when reseting structs to zero.
+I find this extremely useful when resetting structs to zero.
 It requires no additional memory to set a struct and arrays to a value.

 ```pascal
 //------------RESET STRUCT WITH A EMPTY STRUCT -------------------